-By James Kachmar The great reggae musician Bob Marley passed away more than 30 years ago.
+The great reggae musician Bob Marley passed away more than 30 years ago.
 Nevertheless, litigation surrounding his music legacy continues on.
 The Ninth Circuit recently issued an opinion in Rock River Communications, Inc. v.
 Universal Music Group, Inc. that dealt again with the issue of who owns the rights to Mr. Marley’s music.

 Rock River is a producer and distributor of music records.
 In 2006, it entered into a licensing agreement with San Juan Music Group that granted it a non-exclusive license to “sample” 16 musical recordings performed by Bob Marley and the Wailers.
 San Juan has been licensing Mr. Marley’s music since 1980 through an agreement with a producer of Mr. Marley’s early recordings, Lee Perry.